Georgia State Panthers men's basketball

 The Georgia State Panthers men's basketball team represents Georgia State University and competes in the Sun Belt Conference of NCAA Division I. The Panthers play at the Georgia State Convocation Center in Atlanta, Georgia, United States.
-The team is currently coached by Jonas Hayes.
+The team is currently coached by Jon Cremins.
 Georgia State has appeared six times in the NCAA Division I men's basketball tournament, most recently in 2022.